The Importance of Human Factors & Usability Testing of Medical and Drug Delivery Devices

 As medical and drug delivery devices grow increasingly complex, regulatory agencies continue to place a greater emphasis on ensuring the safety and effectiveness of devices before they hit the market.
 Anyone using a medical device, whether clinician or patient, should be able to do so without making mistakes that could compromise the safety of the end user.

 Human factors testing examines how a user interacts with a device in a simulated use environment.
 The goal of testing is to identify and mitigate any avoidable errors that could occur by considering the user, environment and interface in relation to the product.
-Human factors and usability testing for medical devices is crucial to ensure that the product design is readily embraced by users and can be operated safely in real-world conditions.
+These simulated scenarios could try to emulate a surgeon in an operating room, a nurse in a clinical setting, or a patient at home with a connected medical device.
+Human factors and usability testing for medical devices are crucial to ensure that the product design is readily embraced by users and can be operated safely in real-world conditions.

 Requirements & Steps for Human Factors Testing